ATAARobotics/ataarobotics.github.io/firsttechchallenge.md

               (as well as earing the Judge's Choice award) and 23468 being 4th alliance captain in the Nii'miis'stii league tournament.
-10015 also earned the Design award at Nii'miis'stii and was runner-up for Control at provincials.</p>
+10015 also earned the Design award at Nii'miis'stii and was runner-up for the Control award at provincials.</p>

         </div>